smartgrids-aau/punyinformde/README.md

-# PunyInform
+# PunyInform - DE

+This is the German translation of PunyInform 4.6

 PunyInform is a library written in Inform 6 which allows people to create text adventure games / interactive fiction using the Z-machine virtual machine, to be played on 8-bit computers as well as newer platforms.
+With this version you can make German text-adventures.
 It provides a parser, implementations of common verbs, as well as a framework for writing text adventures.

 PunyInform is based on the Inform 6 library, developed by Graham Nelson.